brandendupont-mcw/second-cms/src/documentation-pages/case_resolution.md

 ---
 # Case Resolution

-After a case is filed, it can be resolved in a variety of ways, including by dismissal, diversion, deferred judgment/sentencing, plea agreements, or through a verdict at a trial.
+This dashboard presents data on all cases prosecuted by the District Attorney's Office that have reached a final resolution (a case disposition).
+Cases can be resolved in a variety of ways, including by dismissal, diversion, deferred judgment, plea, or through a verdict at trial.

-This dashboard presents data on all cases prosecuted by the District Attorney's Office that have reached a final resolution, or a case disposition.
 Each case is reflected by its top disposition.
-For example, in most plea agreements, one or more charges will be dismissed, but the case will be reflected by the charge it pled guilty on.
+For example, if a charge on a case is dismissed as a part of plea negotiations and another charge on the case is plead guilty, the case will be reflected here as a “plead guilty.”

 The year reflects the year the disposition was reached.

 **Why is this important?** It is important to review dispositions to ensure we are addressing serious crime effectively while minimizing unnecessary punitiveness. <br>